 I’m really starting to feel fed up with this day when the poles point to field filled with fresh cow pies.
 The cows that presumably left these behind stare at me as I pass, then run uphill.
 I’m surprised how fast they can run carrying all that bulk while my body is beginning to wilt walking all day.

 Cows lead to sheep and a track of sheep urine mixed with mud.
 It’s a slippy sliding mess, the sun coming out so I can fully appreciate the aroma.
 It’s at this point I totally lose it.
-Yes, it was good to have the guys around on the cold, mist-shrouded ridge, but all day, I’ve been left behind, made fun of and now I’m past my ankles in poop.
+Yes, it was good to have the guys around on the cold, mist-shrouded ridge, but all day, I’ve been left behind, made fun of and now I’m up to my shins in poop.
 I’ve absolutely had it.

 But this ‘trail’ hasn’t had it with me.
-It goes on stunningly dreadful over lumpy field after lumpy field that hurt my arthritic feet walking on the hard, churned up surfaces.
+It goes on in its stunningly dreadful manner over lumpy field after lumpy field hurting my arthritic feet on the hard, churned up surfaces.
 The poles point in a different direction than the map and then the trail goes up again for seemingly no reason.

 When I finally get spit out onto a road, the men are there, see me and walk on.
 I yell to please wait.
 I tell them they can forget all about me tomorrow but please show me some kindness now.
 Russell barrels on but Pete waits and allows me to unload for the one kilometer off trail to the hut.